 A miniaturised temperature logger based on printed electronics for drug monitoring in field holds a potential for multimillion deployment.
 This sCCI, smart Cold Chain Monitoring system, with an electrochromic display for Last Mile readout, moves closer to industrial production.

 Drug transport in hot climates are particularly vulnerable, especially in conflict remote areas where transports are made under difficult conditions.
-This is a problem the organization Médecins Sans Frontières (MSF) International (Doctors Without Borders) have would like to solve.
+This is a problem the organization Médecins Sans Frontières (MSF) International (Doctors Without Borders) and many other humanitarian organisations such as PATH, GAVI, WHO and UNICEF would like to solve.
 In co-operation with MSF, RISE has developed a demonstrator of an low-cost, all-printed hybrid temperature sensor for simple and efficient monitoring of drugs in field.

 The temperature sensor consists of printed components and silicon chip, forming an integrated measuring system for the monitoring of temperatures.
 This sensor system can track if a package with sensitive drugs, such as vaccine, has been exposed to temperatures outside a predefined interval.
 The result is presented on the integrated display.
 The temperature sensor tag can also be attached on the package after a repackaging which allows for a surveillance that can be flexible and adapted to different situations.